 By pretending that a vessel is better than we have found it to be, is, at best naïve; the facts do not change, regardless of the email sent and the dodgy pdf attached.
 Only legitimate, assured and properly issued Idwal reports carry any weight.

 So, the message is clear.
 Make sure you only use proper reports.
 Here are some authenticity features to look out for, and if you are in any doubt at all, our team will be able to confirm the validity for you.
 Please do ask us.

 - Each report stamped with the name/company name of the authorised recipient of that report in multiple places across the report

 - Security ID added to each instance of a report

 - Date and time of regeneration added to each instance of the report

 - QR code and links to the Idwal customer portal feature in the reports, making it clear to authorised recipients that more inspection assets are available online.
 Unauthorised recipients will not be able to access the Idwal customer portal.

-Don't run the risk of being tricked, duped and fooled.
-Fake Idwal reports are useless and will not help you.
+Don't run the risk of being tricked, duped and fooled: your Rolax will stop, your Kelvin Cleins will chafe, and you won't get round the block in your Nikkes.
+Same for fake Idwal reports - they are useless and will not help you.
 Remember to ask us if you are unsure!